 Google Chrome is among the most popular web browsers.
-If you are a Chrome user, you might have come across some warning messages.
+If you are a Chrome user, you may have encountered some warning messages.
 Google Chrome displays these warning messages to alert the user that the website he is going to visit may be harmful or a security threat.
 In this article, we will explain some Google Chrome warnings in the browser.
 In some cases, these warning messages are false alarms that occur due to the expiration of the SSL certificate.
 But most of the time, these alert messages are genuine and you should not avoid such warnings unless you are sure that the message is a false positive flag.

 What does a Google warning mean?